Earth Sciences: Geology

 Wiki: “During the most recent North American glaciation, during the latter part of the Wisconsin Stage (26,000 to 13,300 years ago), ice sheets extended to about 45 degrees north latitude.
 These sheets were 3 to 4 km thick.”
 11

 Science has not a clue as to what caused past ice ages but theories abound, all with their own problems.
-We can surely be excused when looking at such maps as the one on the next page, if we are tempted to think the unthinkable in scientific terms.
+We can surely be excused when looking at such maps as the one below, if we are tempted to think the unthinkable in scientific terms.
 The lack of glaciation in northern Asia and Alaska, within the present Arctic Circle during the previous ice ages would almost lead us to the conclusion that the present geographic pole itself had shifted from somewhere within the area indicated by the triangle or even further south.

 Also, looking at the maps, it must be born in mind that the Atlantic around the previous polar area would also have been frozen and a line just south of Greenland will suffice for our purposes.